aff3ct/streampu/docs/sequence.md

 When [control flow tasks](switcher.md) are introduced into a sequence, the execution is not only defined by the tasks binding but also by their output sockets.
 For this purpose, tasks are grouped into sub-sequences.
-Sub-sequences are organized in a [directed graph](#Digraph) with 2 nodes designated as begin and end, respectively.
+Sub-sequences are organized in a [directed graph](#Digraph) with two nodes designated as begin and end, respectively.
 This graph is recursively built during a sequence initialization from the first task and going from bound `output`/`forward` socket to bound `input`/`forward` socket.
-When a control flow task (`select` or `commute`) is reached, a new control flow node is created and new children nodes for each of its *paths*. **Only a single of those paths can be taken during execution** hence why they are referred to as **exclusive paths**.
+When a control flow task (`select` or `commute`) is reached, a new control flow node is created and new children nodes for each of its *paths*. **Only a single of those paths can be taken during execution**, hence why they are referred to as **exclusive paths**.
 This also means that a sequence with no control flow task will always have a single sub-sequence, because it has a single path.

-Upon execution the sequence will iterate over its sub-sequences and execute every task they contain, if one of those tasks happens to be a `commute` it will select the children node designated by its *path* attribute thus branching in the execution.
+Upon execution the sequence will iterate over its sub-sequences and execute every task they contain, if one of those tasks happens to be a `commute` it will select the children node designated by its *path* attribute, thus branching in the execution.

 `aff3ct::runtime::Sub_sequence` (not to be confused with